-Join us in this workshop where you will identify ways to mitigate stress factors and increase possibilities for resilience and growth.
-The Covid pandemic has intensified our experiences of stress, trauma, and isolation, increasing mental health challenges across the general population.
-Entire teams, from front line to administration, are struggling to alleviate the increasingly relentless distress of clients, co-workers, the community at large, and our own inner experiences.
+In this workshop, you will identify ways to mitigate stress factors and increase possibilities for resilience and growth.
+The COVID pandemic has intensified our experiences of stress, trauma, and isolation, increasing mental health challenges across the general population.
+Entire teams, from frontline to administration, are struggling to alleviate the increasingly relentless distress of clients, co-workers, the community at large, and our own inner experiences.
 With this context in mind, you will develop ways to deepen your experiences of respite and connection: within yourself and with others.
 You will leave with practical strategies to engage your own inherent resilience, rejuvenate your sense of purpose, and persist as a compassionate professional.

 This workshop is based on the Nonviolent Communication (NVC) process for conflict resolution developed by Marshall Rosenberg.
-The presentation will include lecture, small group discussions, and evidence-based activities to deepen your experiential understanding.
+The presentation includes lecture, small group discussions, and evidence-based activities to deepen your experiential understanding.
 Participants will be guided through a private self-empathy practice in real time to offer some immediate relief.

 - Identify evidence-based methods for mitigating stress, recovering from burnout, and fostering growth.